 (b) sings, recites or utters any obscene song, ballad or words, in or near any public place, shall be punished with imprisonment of either description for a term which may extend to three months, or with fine, or with both.

 It’s rather vague since “obscene” is not rightly defined but it gives the moral police enough leeway to manipulate the law.
 Couples have been harassed by the police and public because of this section of IPC.
-There have been protests against this section too, but it still exists and in the end fact remains PDA can be termed illegal in India.
+There have been protests against this section too, but it still exists and in the end, the fact remains PDA can be termed illegal in India.

-Acceptance of PDA is place specific
+Acceptance of PDA is place-specific

-Couples holding hands in public, is quite the norm in India now.
+Couples holding hands in public is quite the norm in India now.
 And even if people see high school kids in uniform holding hands and walking down the street, they do not flinch.
 A decade back this scene could have got the moral police into a tizzy.
 A quick hug is also acceptable or maybe a peck on the cheek.
 I saw a young couple sitting next to each other doing the same in a public bus, recently.
 People weren’t looking.
 But a liplock!!
 God help you it’s still a strict no-no.

 But depends on the place where you choose to kiss.
 If you are in a nightclub or on the dance floor in a disco it’s just fine.
 But if things start going beyond a kiss the bouncers could go on high alert.